plewis/plewis.github.io/phylogenetics/lab-ape.md

 * [PGLS regression](#phylogenetic-generalized-least-squares-regression) uses the pgls command in caper to compute the intercept and slope for the simple PGLS example we did by hand in lecture
 * [An empirical example](#an-empirical-example) uses the pgls function in caper to examine a real question in a real data file (that is much too big to do by hand!) and uses the phylosig function in phytools to estimate phylogenetic signal with Pagel's lambda and Blomberg's K.

+## Template for recording your answers to questions

+    1. What is the slope of this line (on log scale)?
+Is it close to the birth rate 10?
+    answer:

+    2. What is the death rate estimated by APE?
+    answer:

+    3. Is the true diversification rate within one standard error of the estimated diversification rate?
+    answer:

+    4. Are the true diversification and relative extinction values within the profile likelihood 95% confidence intervals?
+    answer:

+    5. Which elements of the variance-covariance matrix tell you that this matrix represents no phylogenetic information?
+    answer:

+    6. Is the relationship between body size (as measured by wing length) and the two song traits statistically significant once phylogeny is taking into account?
+What part of the model summary output tells you the answer to this?
+    answer:

+    7. Is body size positively or negatively associated with the length of notes in songs?
+(Hint: look at the estimated coefficient for Note_Length.)
+    answer:

+    8. Is body size positively or negatively associated with the frequency of songs?
+(Hint: look at the estimated coefficient for Dominant_frequency.)
+    answer:

+    9. What are the estimated values of Pagel's lambda and Blomberg's K?
+What does this imply about phylogenetic signal?
+    answer:

+    10. Does this character have more or less signal than Note_Length?
+Does it have a significant amount of signal?
+    answer:

 ## Installing APE and related packages

 **APE** is a package largely written and maintained by [Emmanuel Paradis](http://ape-package.ird.fr/ep/), who has written a very nice book ([Paradis 2006](/phylogenetics2022#literature-cited)) explaining in detail how to use APE.
 APE is designed to be used inside the [R](http://www.r-project.org/) programming language, which you are no doubt familiar with and was the subject of an earlier lab this semester (see [R primer](https://hydrodictyon.eeb.uconn.edu/eebedia/index.php/Phylogenetics:_R_Primer) ).
 APE can do an impressive array of analyses.
 For example, it is possible to estimate trees using neighbor-joining or maximum likelihood, estimate ancestral states (for either discrete or continuous data), perform Sanderson's penalized likelihood relaxed clock method to estimate divergence times, evaluate Felsenstein's independent contrasts, estimate birth/death rates, perform bootstrapping, and even automatically pull sequences from GenBank given a vector of accession numbers!
 APE also has impressive tree plotting capabilities, of which we will only scratch the surface today (flip through Chapter 4 of the Paradis book to see what more APE can do).